Step‑by‑step no dig gardening method instructions so you can build fertile, low‑weed beds without ever turning the soil.

 In spring, clear winter debris, check cardboard edges, and add a fresh 1-2 inch layer of compost over planting zones.
 This is a good time to tuck in cool crops like pea seedlings and broccoli transplants before heat arrives.

 Summer is about keeping mulch deep enough to shield soil from sun and pounding rain.
-Add chopped weeds, grass clippings that have dried for a day, or shredded leaves around thirsty plants like cucumber vines to keep roots cool.
+Add chopped weeds, grass clippings that have dried for a day, or shredded leaves around cucumber vines to keep roots cool.
+Other thirsty plants usually benefit from the same shade over the surface.

 Fall is your key building season.
 Layer leaves, spent vines, and a bit of compost over the whole bed.
 In colder places from zone 3-5, finish by capping with leaves or straw so freeze-thaw cycles break material down over winter.